- Resident Services

 Five Key Objectives

-This year's workshop was held on May 10 at the Puslinch Community Centre.
-Once again 100% of participants said they would recommend the workshop to others.
+Last year's workshop was held at the Puslinch Community Centre.
+100% of participants said they would recommend the workshop to others.
 These are some comments from past workshop participants:

 "Very beneficial workshop!"